 “Divinity Place is set at the beginning of World War II and features the slapstick humor of classic Neil Simon” –Eastern Shore News

 "Mr. Ellis has a terrific ear for distinctive dialogue!" –OnStage

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for Divinity Place include:
+The production materials for Divinity Place include:

 Director's Script – Single-sided script with space for director’s notes.